 8-year-old with 3 months of cough, night sweats, and arthritis (watch video)

-Patient will present as → a 78-year-old man presented to his primary physician with a 3-month history of weight loss, fever, fatigue, night sweats, and cough.
+Patient will present as → a 78-year-old man with a 3-month history of weight loss, fever, fatigue, night sweats, and cough.
 He is a former smoker.
 A recent HIV test was negative.
 A CT scan of the chest reveals a 3 cm lesion in the upper lobe of the left lung and calcification around the left lung hilus.
 A sputum smear was positive for acid-fast organisms.

 Organism: Mycobacterium tuberculosis: transmitted by respiratory droplets

 - Classic findings include fever, night sweats, anorexia and weight loss

 PPD Rules: Area of induration = raised area (not the red area).
 Positive if: